-Discovery calls are designed to find a buyer’s pain points, unearth priorities, and understand their needs.
-It’s your first chance to wow a buyer.
+Discovery calls are designed to uncover buyers’ pain points, uncover priorities, and understand their needs.
+They are your first chance to wow a buyer.

 After all, that’s why they say, “You only get one chance to make a first impression.”